patricksavalle/devops-project-template/content/incident-management-procedure.md

 > - [SRE](#sre)
 > - [ITIL](#itil)

+Incident management is the process of resolving an incident.
 An incident is resolved when the affected service resumes functioning in its intended state.
 This includes only those tasks required to mitigate impact and restore functionality.